 Experience Design and Production

-Before applying, please make sure to familiarize yourself with the Experience Design and Production Specializations, faculty, facilities, and curriculum.
+You must complete all admissions requirements as well as the program requirements below to be considered for admission.
+Before applying, please make sure to familiarize yourself with the Experience Design and Production Specializationsfacultyfacilities, and curriculum.

-The BFA Program in Experience Design & Production is comprehensive in scope, with the expectation that students will explore multiple metier offerings in the design program, while also having the opportunity to pursue an individualized course of study following the first two years.
+The BFA Program in Experience Design & Production is comprehensive in scope, with the expectation that students will explore multiple métier offerings in the design program, while also having the opportunity to pursue an individualized course of study following the first two years.

 Applicants from a wide range of backgrounds and interests are encouraged to apply.
 The portfolio submission should reflect your primary areas of interest and artistic strength.
-Areas of experience design and production include scenic, costume, lighting, video, sound, experience design/themed entertainment, stage management and technical direction.
-In addition to the portfolio, all applications must include a short video introduction.

 The BFA Experience Design and Production portfolio may include the following as applicable: